 The Samsung Galaxy S3 has been selling steadily since it first hit the market back in May 2012.
 Samsung sold 20 million Galaxy S3 handsets in its first 100 days and it became the poster child for Google’s Android operating system.
 Nearly two years later, the Galaxy S3 continues to surpass expectations in terms of sales, but no device is flawless.

 Let’s take a closer look at some of the biggest Galaxy S3 problems.
 These are the most commonly seen complaints from people around the world, and in each case we’ll try to offer up a useful workaround or solution.

-Problem: Random freezes
+Bug: Random freezes

 The Galaxy S3 keeps freezing randomly.
-A small number of users reported this problem last year, but it has been cropping up far more frequently in 2013.
+A small number of users reported this problem in 2012, but it has been cropping up far more frequently in 2013.
 If you experience this problem with a brand new S3, you should be returning it to get a replacement.
 The bulk of issues being reported now relate to phones that people have had no problems with for months suddenly developing a random freezing habit.
 This seems likely to be a software problem and could be related to an Android update, possibly 4.1.2.